Introduction

 Categories

-There are there categories within the Historic Touring Car class.
+There are three categories within the Historic Touring Car class.
 Groups Na, Nb and Nc.
 Currently in South Australia there are not any Na cars, these cars cover the period pre 1958.

 Group Nb